tuhhosg/exmap/README.md

 - copies the `exmap_ioctl_setup` from user memory
 - sets (optional) backing fd, memory size, interface count and allocates memory for the interfaces
-- pre-allocates memory from the system to fill interface free pages lists
+- allocates memory from the system for one bundle of free pages per interface.
+This bundle is a single page, whose memory can be filled with up to 512 addresses of free pages.
+These are allocated on demand, and not pre-allocated, as the latter method leads to a large performance drop.
 - NOTE: currently the system `rlimit` for locked memory/pages is ignored

 Now the user has to create at least one `exmap_user_interface` via `mmap`.